joegreen88/mysql-version-control/README.md

 You can use the flag `--no-schema` to skip the schema files.
 This can be useful if you use an ORM to build the database schema.

+You can also use the option `--versions-path`, or `-p` for short, to provide a custom versions path.
+This allows you to override the default versions path which is `<project_root>/db/versions`.

 ### teardown
 Run `vendor/bin/teardown <environment>` to tear down the tables on the given environment.